masma108/Predicting-Customer-Churn/README.md

  # Predicting Customer Churn

-  **One Sentence Summary:** This project uses machine learning to predict which bank customers are likely to leave, using a dataset from the Kaggle playground series.
+  **Summary:** This project uses machine learning to predict which bank customers are likely to leave, using a dataset from the Kaggle playground series.

  ## Overview